Have you ever met someone whose life story just blows you away?

 Mel explained how she was now resurfacing after all that she had been through and had written her life story.

 Her book is called “I’m Still Standing” and has been snapped up by a publisher.
 I have just received a signed, preview copy – and I am so pleased that her story is going to inspire many readers and change many lives.
+Even if it inspires someone to do something as simple as refinance student loans for a lower rate or change their career path, it’s well worth a read.

 It’s a real life story of how to make it happen for yourself no matter what – and at the same time make a difference to others.